stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

      }
  }
 {% endhighlight %}
 It’s pretty simple.
 We’ll get the parsed (validated) body, and pull out the text portion, and hand it off to our parser.
-The parser will split each value into elements in an array, and then hand it back to Getopt, which is from Zend Console.
+The parser will split each value into elements in an array, and then hand it back to `Getopt`, which is from Zend Console.

-This makes it easy to do stuff like $arg -o value, and then pull out the -o value by doing something like $result->o
+This makes it easy to do stuff like `$arg -o value`, and then pull out the `-o` value by doing something like `$result->o`

 The above parser only accepts one option -p(making the results public, meaning it’ll post publicly, or default to ‘ephemeral’, meaning only the user who ran the slash command can see the results) Using the above pattern makes it trivial to add more functionality and options.

 I’ve found it helpful while building slash commands to echo out the command the user put in.
 It makes it clearer to the user if something doesn’t work, and is handy for sharing.
-We’re checking to make sure the user has more than one argument in their command, (meaning they can’t successfully run something like /jira show) and if not, we’re posting back to the user in slack the usage.
+We’re checking to make sure the user has more than one argument in their command, (meaning they can’t successfully run something like `/jira show`) and if not, we’re posting back to the user in slack the usage.

-Another benefit of doing it this way is so when new functionality gets added, or if someone is unfamiliar with options in this slash command, they can run /jira and get back usage info.
+Another benefit of doing it this way is so when new functionality gets added, or if someone is unfamiliar with options in this slash command, they can run `/jira` and get back usage info.

-If you notice on line 64, we’re calling $next with $request->withParsedBody($body).
+If you notice on line 64, we’re calling $next with `$request->withParsedBody($body)`.
 This is so we can pass things into the request and use them later on.

-Making a request to JIRA
+# **Making a request to JIRA**
 changeset 739757

 Now we’re finally at a point that we can query the JIRA API, and show an issue.
-Here’s what the relevant parts of JiraShowIssueCommand.php look like:
+Here’s what the relevant parts of `JiraShowIssueCommand.php` look like:

 {% highlight php linenos %}
 <?php